This is a Christmas story in two parts that I wrote last year but enjoyed so much, I thought it worthy of a repeat. Part 2 tomorrow

 Her mother spat the contents into her palms and sneered at Emily.
 ‘Boring.
 Bet I can eat more than you.’
 She glanced at Emily out of the corner of her eye before she planted her face in her hands and started slurping up the regurgitated gloop, brown liquid oozing out the sides.
 Gilly wiped her face, smearing it everywhere and then reached out with her chocolaty hands apparently intent on making palm prints on Emily’s school uniform.

 Emily turned and rushed away.
 She had to be at school.
 She’d call her mum when she had break.
-Make sure she was alright.
+Make sure she was all right.

 When she called her mother didn’t answer so she rang her neighbour who sent Emily a text.